wizadr/DiminutiveCoin/doc/README_windows.txt

 Intro
 -----
-DiminutiveVaultCoin is a free open source project with the goal of providing a long-term energy-efficient cryptocollectible.
+DiminutiveCoin is a free open source project with the goal of providing a long-term energy-efficient solutions